 The Continued team uses the communication platform Slack for both internal business communication and “virtual water cooler” conversation.
 More than half of the company subscribes to a Slack channel dedicated to pets to share pictures and stories of their dogs, cats, horses, rabbits, and other animals.

-“Animals bring me great joy and a sense of purpose," said Amy Natho, CEU administrator and assistant editor of Continued’s SpeechPathology.com.
-Natho has a dog and four chickens—two of which, Peaches and Penny, are pictured above.
+“Animals bring me great joy and a sense of purpose," said Amy Natho, Sr. CE Administrator/Associate Editor-Continued’s SpeechPathology.com (CEU Administration).
+Natho has a dog and four chickens—two of which, Peaches and Penny, are pictured right.
 She also regularly volunteers at her local animal shelter.

 “My pets and the animals I volunteer with get me outdoors, make me laugh, and make me forget minor troubles or stresses.
 It is a real gift to have a remote job that allows me to spend more time with them."